pic pic

 0.121148

-The comparison reveals a significant reduction in execution time when f(1) is added, along with a notable decrease in memory allocations.
-As we'll demonstrate in future sections, excessive allocations are often indicative of type instability.
+The comparison reveals a significant decrease in execution time when f(1) is added, as well as a notable reduction in memory allocations.
+Excessive allocations are often indicative of type instability.

-Explicitly calling the callback function to circumvent the no-specialization issue isn't ideal, as it introduces an unnecessary computation.
+Explicitly calling the callback function to force specialization isn’t ideal, as it introduces an unnecessary computation.
 Fortunately, alternative solutions exist.
-One of them is to type-annotate f, which provides Julia with a hint to specialize the code for that type of function.
+One of them is to type-annotate f, which provides Julia with a hint to specialize code for that function.

 Below, we outline both approaches.